Spinal cord abscess

 - Live and dead bacteria or other microorganisms

 The pus is commonly covered by a lining or membrane that forms around the edges.
 The pus collection causes pressure on the spinal cord.

 The infection is usually due to bacteria.
 Often it is caused by a staphylococcus infection that spreads through the spine.
 It may be caused by tuberculosis in some areas of the world, but this is not as common today as it was in the past.
 In rare cases, the infection may be due to a fungus.

-The following increase your risk of a spinal cord abscess:
+The following increase your risk for a spinal cord abscess:

 - Back injuries or trauma, including minor ones

 - Boils on the skin, especially on the back or scalp

 - Complication of lumbar puncture or back surgery

 - Spread of any infection through the bloodstream from another part of the body (bacteremia)